NetworkManager/NetworkManager/src/libnm-client-aux-extern/README.md

   - you can use it everywhere where you dynamically link with libnm.

-Also, since nm-libnm-aux itself only uses public (stable) API of libnm, you theoretically can copy the sources into your own source tree.
+Also, since libnm-client-aux-extern itself only uses public (stable) API of libnm, you theoretically can copy the sources into your own source tree.

+This makes it very similar in purpose to [../libnmc-base/](../libnmc-base/).
+The difference might be that this one is smaller and that you could easier copy+paste this to a libnm application outside this source tree.